 - Will commit to work 50 hours over the course of the summer program: June 7th – July 31st.
 This typically entails a minimum of two 4-hour shifts per week.
 Extra shifts and opportunities to participate in special events at the Museum will also be available.

 - Demonstrate a strong interest in learning and sharing science with each other and Museum visitors.

 Fee: $175.00 (Limited financial assistance is available.
 Contact Kelly White, Junior Docent Coordinator, for more information)

 How Junior Docents are selected

-New applicants to the Program are required to have an interview.
+New applicants to the program are required to submit a complete application and have an interview.

 How to Apply